forxandknives/SCP-Autosplitters/README.md

 1.3.11_autostart_stop_and_loadremover.ASL: Will start when you spawn in, and will stop the timer at the end of the game.
 Load remover included set livesplit to compare against game time.
 Not limited to a specific number of splits in you livesplit.
 Must split manually for each split, except for the start and end split.

+death%.ASL: Can be used for the death% category.
+Works for versions 1.3.7 to 1.3.11.
+Will split once you start and once you die.

 If you are using the autosplitter without selecting individual endings, for B2, time will end when the B1 time would end, but you need to add 1:22.12 to your final time.